-For the hospitality industry, it’s all about online reputation management also known as e-reputation.
-E-tourism, is booming as customers flock to the web to book their travel and hotel accommodations.
-Sentiment analysis tools have enabled hospitality brands to quickly analyze and understand large amounts of customer views expressed across different channels like email, discussion forums, travel review websites, website feedback forms and surveys.
+In the midst of this digital revolution, the hospitality industry is all about online reputation management.
+Sentiment analysis tools enable hospitality brands to quickly analyze and understand large volumes of customer views expressed across various channels such as email, discussion forums, travel-review websites, website feedback forms and surveys.

-Here’s an example of how we used Keatext to analyze customer sentiment from a leading online travel website:
+Here’s an example from a leading travel website of how Keatext can be used to analyze customer sentiment:

-The financial industry is one that is still plagued by high customer churn rates.
-This is simply because, today, customers have a plethora of options – they choose when they want to bank, and which financial services they wish to do business with.
-As a result, competition is fierce, and companies rely heavilty on sentiment analysis tools to track customer sentiment in real-time.
+The financial industry is still plagued by high customer churn rates.
+Customers have an abundance of options and they choose when they want to bank and which financial services they wish to use.
+Competition is fierce and companies rely heavily on sentiment analysis tools to track customer sentiment in real time.

-There are so many other real-life examples of how sentiment analysis tools helped companies salvage their brand reputation and bounce back from bad business decisions.
-These examples illustrate the importance of tuning into the customer conversation and more importantly- how quickly customer comments can impact the success and viability of a business.
+There are many other real-life examples of how sentiment analysis tools have helped companies salvage their brand reputation and bounce back from bad business decisions.
+These examples illustrate the importance of tuning in to the customer conversation and, more importantly, recognizing how quickly customer comments can impact the viability of a business.

 - How sentiment analysis can improve your customer experience (CX)